 There are three trim levels to choose from: entry-level S, mid-range SE and top-of-the-range FR.
 All handle very tidily indeed, managing to be comfortable and supple at the same time.
 The steering is also accurate and sharp, albeit not overflowing with feedback.

-Crash-test body Euro NCAP has given the Leon its maximum five-star rating, with particular praise given to the way it protects both adult and child occupants in the event an accident.
+Crash-test body Euro NCAP has given the Leon its maximum five-star rating, with particular praise given to the way it protects both adult and child occupants in the event of an accident.